 However, I had not healed my issues with guilt yet.
 So in 2018, when we needed to restructure the administration, I took it on me with a ravishing dedication that made me work endless hours behind the computer for months, without taking proper breaks or even allowing myself leisure time in the weekends.
 I just wanted to get it done so badly and to finally make Heliconia right.
 It resulted into a serious burn-out.
-Right after the task was finished, my brain stopped functioning entirely, causing numbing headaches, buzzing ears and muscle cramps, that forced me to spend at least a year on the couch, unable to do anything apart from resting and recovering.
-I was the most painful, yet also deeply transforming period in my life.
-It finally taught me, that giving is wonderful, yet only in balance when my own cup is full and overflowing.
+Right after the task was finished, my brain stopped functioning entirely, causing numbing headaches, buzzing ears and intense muscle cramps, that forced me to drop everything, look inward and surrender.
+It took me three years to regain my health and it was the most painful, yet also deeply transforming period in my life.
+I finally learned that giving is wonderful, yet only in balance when my own cup is full and overflowing.

 A healthy mindset at last

 In December 2019, I was ready to pick up my work again, yet this time from a different mindset.
 Naomi became our first fulltime employee instead of a parttime volunteer, which was a great relief.
 All Heliconia staff members had been working voluntarily for so long, that it had drained us all and thereby also decreased our carrying capacity.
 With Naomi, things changed because we finally had someone on the ground who truly had all the time and energy available to carry out our many tasks.
-For myself and Mili we introduced the volunteer fee per hour.
-It's not a salary but a small financial compensation, that makes everything feel balanced out.
-I was always against NGOs where staff earns high salaries, yet I understand now that all work needs compensation.
+For Mili we introduced a fee per hour and I officially left the board in 2021.
+I could therefore become the operational manager, with a compensation for the parttime hours that I work for our charity.
+I was always against NGOs where staff earns salaries, yet I understand now that all work needs compensation.
 Because I can't contribute to solving global inequality when I have an empty stomach myself!
 Then I would only transfer the issue from others to myself.
 This is also what I want to inspire now: that I'm naturally giving, when I'm well taken care of myself.
 Personal safety and abundance make space for enthusiasm and intrinsic motivation.
 And they are the best fuels to spark our lives and projects with!
 They are the pillars of the Heliconia Scholarship Foundation now, as you can read in the next section.